 Weekly dashboards help government leaders, local public health officials, health care organizations, and businesses understand the influence of COVID-19 on their communities, and make informed decisions when protecting citizens, customers, employees and patients.

-Missouri Department of Health and Senior Services (DHSS) COVID-19 Dashboard displays daily updates of new cases and deaths, demographics, cases by county, testing information, and hospitalization.
+Show Me Strong Recovery Plan Public Health Dashboard displays daily updates of new cases and deaths, demographics, cases by county, testing information, and hospitalization.

 Please visit MU Extension’s COVID-19 Resource Page for more resources and support for individuals, families, policy-makers, educators, and businesses.